Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-Let’s be real for a second: the Brooks Ariel GTS 24 isn't trying to be the "cool" shoe at the run club.
-It’s not a super-shoe designed to shave seconds off your marathon time, and it’s certainly not winning any runway awards.
-Instead, this shoe is effectively a medical device masquerading as a sneaker.
-As the flagship motion control option in Brooks' lineup (the sister shoe to the men’s Beast GTS 24), it serves a very specific, high-need population: severe overpronators, heavy walkers, and occupational athletes who spend 12 hours a day on concrete floors.
+Let's be real for a second: the Brooks Ariel GTS 24 isn't trying to be the “cool” shoe at the run club.
+It's not a super-shoe built to shave seconds off your marathon time, and it's definitely not winning runway points.
+This is basically a medical device disguised as a sneaker.
+As the flagship motion control option in Brooks' lineup (the sister shoe to the men's Beast GTS 24), it serves a very specific, high-need group: severe overpronators, heavy walkers, and occupational athletes who spend 12 hours a day on concrete floors.

-If you’ve been hunting for a shoe that acts like a tank for your feet—protecting your arches from collapsing and your knees from twisting—this is arguably the most important release of the year.
-But here’s the thing: while the engine under the hood has been modernized with nitrogen-infused foam, the bodywork has some frustrating new quirks that longtime fans need to know about before dropping $160.
+If you've been hunting for a shoe that acts like a tank for your feet—keeping your arches from collapsing and your knees from twisting—this is one of the most important releases of the year.
+But here's the catch: the engine under the hood has been modernized with nitrogen-infused foam, while the bodywork brings a few frustrating quirks longtime fans should know before dropping $160.

 Quick Take